 3D animation is a great way to visualize complex products and services.
 With such videos, you'll enable your prospect with the ability to look closer at different parts of the product and see its features in action.

 3D animation drives conversions for a sophisticated product and boosts prospects' engagement.
-Moreover, you can use interactive 3D product videos where potential customers can rotate and zoom the product prototype whenever they like:
+Moreover, you can use interactive 3D photos and 3D product videos where potential customers can rotate and zoom the product prototype whenever they like:

 In order to get viewers beyond your landing page and find out more about your business, you’ll want to include content that keeps them wanting more.
 The ability to interact with the video does just that.